Peter-Vanderhyde/TanksV3/animations/animation_syntax.md

 This will play whatever sound is saved to "fire_bullet" in the SOUNDS list in the settings file at 30% volume.

-Phew!
-That was a lot.
-Anyway, now that we understand how frames work, we can look at the last couple animation properties.
-The first

 #### Initial Frame Properties
 Phew!
 That was a lot.
 Anyway, now that we understand how frames work, we can look at the last couple animation properties.
 The first is the "initial frame properties" property.
 This is formatted the exact same as the frame properties that we just discussed.
 Since there is no delay before the initial frame is drawn, there is no need to use a whole frame; only the properties section to tell us what the object should start out looking like.